-Once you’ve determined that whiteheads are in fact what you’re dealing with on your skin, it’s time to formulate a plan of attack.
+Once you’ve determined that whiteheads are, in fact, what you’re dealing with, it’s time to formulate a plan of attack.
 Follow these tips to help reduce the appearance of whiteheads and keep them from reoccurring.

 When you notice a new spot on your skin, you may be tempted to start pinching and poking at it.
 But, as you probably already know, that’s not a great idea.
 According to the AAD, picking at a whitehead is a job only a licensed dermatologist should take on.
 When you pop acne blemishes at home, unwanted side effects such as permanent acne scars, more noticeable acne, more painful acne and even infections are more likely.
 Leave it be or visit your dermatologist for assistance.

 To help address whiteheads, develop an acne-fighting skincare routine.
 This includes choosing products formulated with powerful ingredients that can help kill acne-causing bacteria.
 Enter: benzoyl peroxide.

 Using an over-the-counter product formulated with benzoyl peroxide can help control acne and reduce flares, according to the AAD.
 Try incorporating the CeraVe Acne Foaming Cream Cleanser into your routine.
 It’s formulated with benzoyl peroxide to help clear pimples, whiteheads and blackheads and prevent new ones from forming.